Making objects or methods const

 First, what does pure mean?
 And second, what does sort of pure mean?

-function can be executed at compile time.
+A constexpr function can be executed at compile time.
 There is no state at compile time.
-When you use this constexpr function at runtime the function is not per se pure.
-Pure functions are functions that return always the same result when given the same arguments.
+When you use this constexpr function at runtime, the function is not, per see, pure.
+Pure functions are functions that always return the same result when given the same arguments.
 Pure functions are like infinitely large tables from which you get your value.
-The guarantee that an expression returns always the same result when given the same arguments is called referential transparency.
+Referential transparency is the guarantee that an expression always returns the same result when given the same arguments.

 Pure functions have a lot of advantages:

-- They can easily be refactored or be tested in isolation.
+4. They can easily be refactored or tested in isolation.

-In particular, the point 2 makes pure functions so precious in concurrent environments.
-The table shows the key points of pure functions.
+In particular, point 2 makes pure functions so precious in concurrent environments.
+The table shows the critical points of pure functions.

 I want to stress one point. constexpr functions are not per se pure.
 They are pure when executed at compile time.